APA Reports to Membership on D'Amico's Testimony before Congress

 The American Psychological Association's "Monitor on Psychology" magazine is a print publication distributed to APA members.
 The September 2009 issue includes a report featuring extended quotations from Dr. D'Amico's testimony before Congress on preventing cyber attacks.

-Dr. Anita D'Amico's testimony before the U.S. House Science and Technology Subcommittee on Research and Education last June is the subject of a recent APA story.
-Appearing in the September 2009 (Vol 40:8) issue of Monitor (print and online), the APA's Geoff Mumford reported on Dr. D'Amico's attempt to underscore "that psychology must play a key role in the evolution of cyber security."
-Mumford, who directs the APA's Science Government Relations Office, includes several specific recommendations D'Amico made to the Committee.
+Dr. Anita D’Amico’s testimony before the U.S. House Science and Technology Subcommittee on Research and Education last June is the subject of a recent APA story.
+Appearing in the September 2009 (Vol 40:8) issue of Monitor, the APA’s Geoff Mumford reported on Dr. D’Amico’s attempt to underscore “that psychology must play a key role in the evolution of cyber security.”
+Mumford, who directs the APA’s Science Government Relations Office, includes several specific recommendations D’Amico made to the Committee.

 The story concludes with the hope that conferences such as the National Academy of Sciences July 2009 workshop would facilitate the role of psychological science by embedding usability considerations in security and privacy technologies.
 The APA report on D'Amico's appearance before the committee ends with an observation about the scarcity of psychologists in cyber security research: "With sustained effort, cross-fertilization opportunities such as those at the NAS should provide D'Amico with more psychologist friends."